brokengdnb/me/README.md

 That will solve the problem of creating App for Microsoft Windows but still that .exe didn't wokr out nether.
 After who days of closed code and useless logs I gave on Mincosoft = NO windows.

+BUT!!!
 If you are Mac or Linux user = NO problem.

 ## License